mikro-orm/mikro-orm/docs/docs/metadata-providers.md

 #### Circular dependencies

 Reading type of referenced entity in `@ManyToOne` and `@OneToOne` properties fails if there is circular dependency.
-You will need to explicitly define the type in the decorator (preferably via `entity: () => ...` callback).
+We will need to explicitly define the type in the decorator (preferably via `entity: () => ...` callback).

 ```ts